Lexicon

 ORIGINAL

-The third governing equation, grounded in the republican tradition from Cicero through Pettit: political freedom is not the absence of interference but the absence of the capacity for arbitrary interference.
+Third governing equation.
+Grounded in the republican tradition from Cicero through Pettit: political freedom is not the absence of interference but the absence of the capacity for arbitrary interference.
 A kind master is still a master if the servant cannot challenge the terms of service.
-Where power leaves no trace — where decisions are made in opaque models, where terms change without notice, where recourse is structurally foreclosed — domination operates in darkness regardless of its intentions.
+Where power leaves no trace (decisions made in opaque models, terms changed without notice, recourse foreclosed), domination operates regardless of intention.
 Where power leaves receipts — auditable records of what was done, under what authority, within what limits — domination must answer for itself.
-Volume III derives the institutional architecture that makes receipts constitutionally binding rather than merely technically possible.

 G